What does a Spray Technician do?

 How long does it take to become a Spray Technician?

 The path to becoming a Spray Technician varies based on several factors.
 Most technicians start with a high school diploma or equivalent.
 Some choose to attend a trade school or vocational program.
-These programs offer specialized training in spray painting techniques.
-They typically last from a few months to two years.
-Completing a formal program can provide a solid foundation in the skills needed for the job.
+These programs offer specialized training and often include hands-on experience.
+Completing such a program can take anywhere from a few months to two years.

 Spray Technician Job Description Sample